Stocks climb back after steep slide on Fed, Ukraine jitters

-NEW YORK (AP) — A volatile day on Wall Street ended Monday with stocks notching modest gains after climbing back from a steep slide that had knocked more than 1,200 points off the Dow Jones Industrial Average.
+NEW YORK (AP) — Stocks finished a volatile day slightly higher on Monday after reversing a steep slide caused by uncertainty over inflation-fighting measures from the Federal Reserve and the possibility of conflict between Russia and Ukraine.

-The late-afternoon comeback pulled the S&P 500 out of so-called correction territory — a drop of 10% or more from its recent high.
+A late-day buying spree pushed the benchmark S&P 500 index to a 0.3% gain after pulling it out of so-called correction territory — a drop of 10% or more from its recent high.

-The market’s gyration reflected investors’ uncertainty over how aggressive the Federal Reserve’s inflation-fighting measures will be and the possibility of conflict between Russia and Ukraine.

 “We’re in this wait-and-see mode, which is almost the most uncomfortable place to be, so I think the market is really grappling with that,” said Lindsey Bell, chief markets and money strategist at Ally Invest.

+Monday's turnaround followed a three-week decline for the S&P 500, concluding with its worst weekly stretch since the start of the pandemic.

-The S&P 500 ended 0.3% higher after having been down about 4%.
-The index has come back from a loss that big to notch a gain only three other times in the past.
+The S&P 500 had been down as much as 4% Monday.
+The index has recovered from an intraday loss that big only three times in the past.
 The tech-heavy Nasdaq index rose 0.6% after recovering from a nearly 5% descent.

 Early in the day, benchmark stock indexes flirted with near 4-month lows as investors anticipated guidance from the Fed later this week about its plans to raise interest rates to tame inflation, which is at its highest level in nearly four decades.